wp-plugins/lazy-load-for-videos/readme.txt

 = New features: =
 * Display video titles on preview images
 * Add Custom CSS via plugin’s options panel
+* Support for Widgets (Youtube only)
+* Choose thumbnail size (standard or cover)
+* Choose between two colours for Youtube player (dark or light)
+* Choose between two colours for Youtube player’s video progress bar to highlight the amount of the video that the viewer has already seen (red or white)
+* Hide controls from Youtube player
+* Don’t display related videos at the end of your videos

 = Future features: =
+* Choose custom colour for your Vimeo player
 * Choose between several "Play" buttons
-* Choose between several colours for your player
 * Upload your own "Play" button
 * (Optional) video preview image for feeds
 * What you suggest